 The arts workforce has a higher share of women and LGBTQ people than Hartford County overall.
 Women represent 70 percent of the total arts workforce.
-Before the survey was conducted there was a sense that white men were overrepresented in leadership positions.
+Interviews conducted before the survey was fielded revealed a perception that white men were overrepresented in leadership positions.
 The data do not support this perception.
 While senior staff is slightly more male than staff (31 percent vs. 27 percent), overall the majority of positions are held by women.
 On boards, men and women are represented equally.